RivaD2/personal/Udemy-react-testing/react-testing.md

 - Functional test issues:
   - They are resistant to failing when we've refactored, when we've changed the implementation but not the behavior, this is great!
 However...
   - This means they can be difficult to diagnose.
 When a test fails, it covers a broad section of our functionality.

+**Summary Form for Sundae app**

+- The form in this app is where user accepts terms and conditions
+- The form helps me to review form interactions:
+  - checking a checkbox will enable a button
+  - testing disappearance of element
+- This involves the order summary component (the entire page) and an internal component for summary form
+- I first test/code:
+  - That checkbox enables button
+  - Test and code terms and conditions popover to see if element has been removed
+  - test code and summary text
+  - test code and button functionality